 AppleStock Orchard, Winchester

 You don’t even have to drive as far as Winchester to get to AppleStock Orchard; it’s about halfway between Vernon and Winchester, just off County Road 31 (which is what Ottawa’s Bank Street becomes when it crosses the city limits).
-You can pick your own McIntosh apples at this orchard, which is open from 9am to 5pm daily during apple season.
+You can pick your own McIntosh apples at this orchard, which is tentatively projected to open for the season on August 30, 2025.
 Check their Facebook and Instagram pages for current conditions and season ending date.
 1341 Merkley Road, North Dundas

 Mountain Orchards, Mountain

-Here’s one spot where you can pick apples near Ottawa.
+Here’s another place where you can pick apples near Ottawa.
 At Mountain Orchards, there are 11 varieties growing on almost 10,000 trees across 25 acres.
+Opening day in 2025 is August 30.
 Wagon rides are available daily, the farm fires up a barbecue on weekends, and other amusements include a corn maze, a playground and a straw jump.
 Apple butter, pie kits, cider, doughnuts and butter tarts are among the treats available in the orchard store.
 10175 Clark Road, Mountain

 Ireland’s, Easton’s Corners

 Located between Merrickville and Jasper, Ireland’s sells 14 varieties of apples, including the somewhat uncommon Greensleeves and Tolman Sweet apples.
-It expects to be open for apple picking and sales in late September 2023 (check the orchard’s website for updates).
+It expects to be open for apple picking and sales around the third week of September in 2025 (check the orchard’s website for updates).
 1761 County Road 16, Easton’s Corners

 Smyth’s Apple Orchard, Iroquois

 While its postal address is in Iroquois, Smyth’s Apple Orchard is actually closer to the small community of Dundela.
 And why is that important, you ask?
 Because Dundela is the birthplace of the McIntosh apple.
 As well as many varieties of apples, Smyth’s sells pies, jams, jellies, cakes, cider and other goodies.
+It opened for the season on July 26 this year.
 11652 County Road 18, Iroquois

 Dentz Orchards and Berry Farm, Iroquois